Node-JF/tag-zoom_rooms/README.md

 * In the Zoom Room Cloud under *Zoom Rooms -> Control System API* you must enable both the **Enable Control System API** setting and the **Allow SSH Connections** setting
 * In the Zoom Room Cloud under *Zoom Rooms -> Control System API* you must set a **Passcode**.
 This will entered in the plugin under *Config -> Connection Settings -> Password*

+## Change Log

+- 1.10: If ZR doesn't send PhonebookBasicInfoChange event, manually fetch phonebook before SSH timeout occurs.
+Phonebook contacts numbers can't be known if this occurs, but we can still fetch the contacts.

 ## Notable features

 * Massive phonebook support (tested with a phonebook over over 17000 contacts).